mandusm/summit-2018-container-lab/labs/awssb/awssb.md

 ![Add Secrets](/api/workshops/openshift_rh_summit_2018/content/assets/labs/awssb/img/change-project.png "Add APB Secrets")

 ### Deploy a new image.
-In the right hand side of the console, click on "Add to Project" and in the dropdown select "Deploy an Image"
+In the right hand side of the console, select the ellipses, click on "Add to Project" and in the dropdown select "Deploy an Image"

 ![Add Secrets](/api/workshops/openshift_rh_summit_2018/content/assets/labs/awssb/img/deploy-image.png "Add APB Secrets")